Sandy Lam: Musical career

-Sandy's musical career was not a breakout success.
+Lam's musical career was not a breakout success.
 Her first Cantonese language album and corresponding imagery was heavily influenced by the Japanese idol craze.
-Yet despite the popularity of this style in Hong Kong, Sandy failed to strike a chord with the general public.
-It was not until her album Grey "灰色" (1987) that the locals started taking the former DJ seriously as a singer.
-Both the title song "灰色" and a cover version of Berlin's Take My Breath Away (from the movie Top Gun) "激情" shot up the charts, bringing Sandy her first awards at the 1987 Jade Solid Gold Best Ten Music Awards Presentation.
+Yet, despite the popularity of this style in Hong Kong, Sandy failed to strike a chord with the general public.
+It was not until her album Grey (灰色) (1987) that the locals started taking the former DJ seriously as a singer.
+Both the title song "灰色" and a cover version of Berlin's "Take My Breath Away" (from the movie Top Gun) (激情) shot up the charts, bringing Lam her first awards at the 1987 Jade Solid Gold Best Ten Music Awards Presentation.
 She further showed her ability to transcend genres on the jazz-influenced Ready (1988).

 City Rhythm

-At this make-or-break stage of her career, it was the City Rhythm "都市觸覺" series that really launched her into the big leagues, where she has remained ever since.
+At this make-or-break stage of her career, it was the City Rhythm (都市觸覺) series that launched her into the big leagues, where she has remained ever since.
 A trilogy of records released between 1988 and 1990, City Rhythm gave Hong Kongers a taste of her true musical and conceptual capabilities, going platinum in the process.
 Serving as Executive Producer, the albums were filled with glossy dance-pop bops and ballads originally recorded by Western artists.
 City Rhythm was the first successful execution of a concept record in Cantopop.
-Lyrically daring, the series was profoundly feminist; representing the female experience of life and love on the busy Hong Kong streets, and embodied a woman who refused to compromise her aims and desires, with each song taking on a specific aspect of life.
+Lyrically daring, the series was feminist; representing the female experience of life and love on the busy Hong Kong streets, and embodied a woman who refused to compromise her aims and desires, with each song taking on a specific aspect of life.

-The song selection was also interesting: Sandy covered the songs of artists such as Martika and Taylor Dayne, positioning her as a fresh and youthful artist.
-Through this series, Sandy was not only able to encapsulate the glitz and glamour of 1980s Hong Kong and golden-era Cantopop, but also embody its youthfulness and ambition.
-A collection of corresponding remix records solidified her as Hong Kong's dancing queen.
+Lam covered songs of artists such as Brenda K. Starr and Taylor Dayne.
+Through this series, Lam was encapsulated by the glitz and glamour of 1980s Hong Kong and golden-era Cantopop, while embodying its youthfulness and ambition.
+A collection of corresponding remixed records solidified her as Hong Kong's "Dancing Queen".

 Wildflower

-In 1991, Sandy worked with Singaporean songwriter Dick Lee and released the coming-of-age album Wildflower "野花".
-With wildflowers being a metaphorical representation of the mental journey of a modern Asian woman, Wildflower was a stunning collection of contemporary east-meets-west music.
-Marrying traditional themes and western jazz influences, Wildflower not only made people recognize the versatility and artistic talent of Sandy, but initiated the ‘Unplugged’ craze of early 90s Cantonese music – the creation of authentic and raw musical products that connected with the listener more intimately.
-Although reception was at first lukewarm, it was eventually recognized as a pioneering work in the Cantonese musical canon, and is now rightly regarded as one of the most important and culturally defining albums of Cantopop.
+In 1991, Lam worked with Singaporean songwriter Dick Lee and released the coming-of-age album Wildflower "野花".
+With wildflowers being a metaphorical representation of the mental journey of a modern Asian woman, Wildflower was a collection of contemporary east-meets-west music.
+Marrying traditional themes and western jazz influences, Wildflower was credited with recognising the versatility and artistic talent of Lam and is said to have initiated the 'Unplugged' craze of early 90s Cantonese music – the creation of authentic and raw musical products that connected with the listener more intimately.
+Although reception was at first lukewarm, it was eventually recognized as a pioneering work in the Cantonese musical canon, and is now regarded as one of the most important and culturally defining albums of Cantopop.